ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    includes data about messages that passed DMARC authentication as well as those that did not.

-   The format for these reports is defined in {#dmarc-xml-schema}.
+   The format for these reports is defined in Appendix C.

    The report SHOULD include the following data: